WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-04-24-set-up-docker-compose-for-asp-net-core-3-1-microservices.md

 ## Conclusion

-In today&#8217;s post, I talked about docker-compose and how it can be used to easily set up applications with multiple containers.With this post, most of the features of the two microservices are implemented. <a href="/build-net-core-in-ci-pipeline-in-azure-devops" target="_blank" rel="noopener noreferrer">With my next post</a>, I will start to focus more on the DevOps process.
+In today's post, I talked about docker-compose and how it can be used to easily set up applications with multiple containers.With this post, most of the features of the two microservices are implemented. <a href="/build-net-core-in-ci-pipeline-in-azure-devops" target="_blank" rel="noopener noreferrer">With my next post</a>, I will start to focus more on the DevOps process.
 This means that I will create CI pipelines, run tests automatically during pull requests and later on will automatically deploy the microservices.

 Note: On October 11, I removed the Solution folder and moved the projects to the root level.
 Over the last months I made the experience that this makes it quite simpler to work with Dockerfiles and have automated builds and deployments.